lukesalamone/FIIR-backend/README.md

 # FIIR-backend
 Database and API endpoints for FIIR app

+## Starting & Stopping Back-end Server

+to start the server in debug mode(messages will be printed out to std), go to ./python and run:
+`./server.py`
+to start the server in production mode(messages will be logged in ../../server.py.out), go to ./python and run:
+`nohup ./server.py >> ../../server.py.out &`
+to check if server is running, type:
+`ps -fC python3`
+and if it shows an entry ending with 'python3 ./server.py', it means server is running(it will also show the PID of server)

+to stop the server, type:

+`kill XXX`
+where XXX is the PID of server

 ## REST API Endpoints

 Promo code is known as `token` in the following